 Learn more about corporations VOTING to rewrite our laws.

-The American Federation for Children (AFC) is a conservative 501(c)(4) advocacy group that promotes the school privatization agenda via the American Legislative Exchange Council (ALEC) and other avenues.
+The American Federation for Children (AFC) is a conservative 501(c)(4) dark money group that promotes the school privatization agenda via the American Legislative Exchange Council (ALEC) and other avenues.
 It is the 501(c)(4) arm of the 501(c)(3) non-profit group the Alliance for School Choice.
-Former Wisconsin Assembly Speaker Scott Jensen, who was charged with multiple crimes stemming from abuse of his office, is on staff at ASC as Senior Advisor to its Government Affairs Team.
+The group was organized and is funded by the billionaire DeVos family, who are the heirs to the Amway fortune.
+Former Wisconsin Assembly Speaker Scott Jensen, who was charged with multiple crimes stemming from abuse of his office, is on staff at AFC as Senior Advisor to its Government Affairs Team.

-In the organization's own words, ASC is "a leading national advocacy organization promoting school choice, with a specific focus on advocating for school vouchers and scholarship tax credit programs."
+In the organization's own words, AFC is "a leading national advocacy organization promoting school choice, with a specific focus on advocating for school vouchers and scholarship tax credit programs."

 Ties to the American Legislative Exchange Council

 AFC was a "Trustee" level sponsor of the American Legislative Exchange Council (ALEC) 2011 Annual Conference, which in 2010 equated to $5,000.
 It also sponsored ALEC's 2013 40th Anniversary annual meeting, again at the "Trustee" level.
 AFC is also a member of ALEC's Education Task Force.
 Scott Jensen represented the organization on the task force as of July 2011 (ALEC also lists him as representing the 501(c)(3) wing of the group, Alliance for School Choice).
 AFC sponsored the "Education Savings Account Act" at ALEC's April 2011 meeting in Cincinnati.
 It was approved by the Education Task Force and, after sign-off by the ALEC Board of Directors, became an ALEC bill.